Understanding Education in Houston

 Why school funding, enrollment, and teachers matter to Houston

-Teachers, of course, are essential to student learning.2 When students are educated by teachers who are supported, well-compensated and experienced, they have better academic outcomes that can persist over time — they have better academic outcomes, are more likely to succeed in future academic work, are more likely to graduate from high school,3 and are more likely to enroll in higher education.4 And while teachers were leaving the profession prior to the challenges COVID-19 brought, the teacher shortage has only worsened since then.
+Teachers, of course, are essential to student learning.2 When students are educated by teachers who are supported, well-compensated and experienced, they have better academic outcomes that can persist over time, are more likely to succeed in future academic work, are more likely to graduate from high school,3 and are more likely to enroll in higher education.4 And while teachers were leaving the profession prior to the challenges COVID-19 brought, the teacher shortage has only worsened since then and this trend persists post-pandemic.

 When schools, students, and teachers are equipped with the resources they need in order to thrive, the foundation of the entire public school system is strengthened; consequently, so is the future of our region.